-Honua'ula is not expected to cause secondary impacts to marine water resources.
+Honua'ula, the widened Pi'ilani Highway, the Wailea Ike Drive/Wailea Alanui Drive intersection improvements, and the off-site water and wastewater infrastructure is are not expected to cause secondary impacts to marine water resources.
 As discussed in Section 3.5.2 (Nearshore Marine Environment), the results of the nearshore water quality assessment and further evaluation of the potential changes to groundwater composition indicate that there is little or no potential for alteration of the marine environment or negative impacts to marine waters due to Honua'ula.
 The assessment concludes that: "the estimates of changes to groundwater and surface water would result in a decrease in nutrient and sediment loading to the ocean relative to the existing condition.
 With such a scenario, it is evident that there would be no expected impacts to the nearshore marine ecosystem owing to development of Honua'ula."

-In addition, as discussed in Section 4.5 (Noise) and Section 4.6 (Air Quality), Honua'ula is not anticipated to significantly impact the acoustical environment or air quality and thus will not significantly contribute to cumulative and secondary impacts associated with these issues.
+In addition, as discussed in Section 4.5 (Noise) and Section 4.6 (Air Quality), Honua'ula, the widened Pi'ilani Highway, the Wailea Ike Drive/Wailea Alanui Drive intersection improvements, and the off-site water and wastewater infrastructure is are not anticipated to significantly impact the acoustical environment or air quality and thus will not significantly contribute to cumulative and secondary impacts associated with these issues.
 Finally, adherence with Chapter 20.35, MCC regarding outdoor lighting ensures cumulative and secondary impacts related to light pollution will not impact sensitive surrounding land uses.